tabpeter/demo_plmmr/README.md

 ## Objective 4: Comparing glmnet and plmmr

+-   `setup.R` creates a data matrix that includes both covariates 'sex' and 'age' along with the SNP data from the PennCath study, **without standardizing this data matrix**.
--   `glmnet-v-plmmr.R` fits a set of candidate models with each approach (lasso via **glmnet** and penalized linear mixed model via **plmmr**).
+-   `analysis.R` fits a set of candidate models with each approach (lasso via **glmnet** and penalized linear mixed model via **plmmr**).
 Final models are chosen with cross-validation, and prediction performance between final models is compared.

 # Caveats